box/box-developer-changelog/content/2020/09-25-search-api-adds-support-for-shared-links.md

 # Search API adds support for Shared Links

-The [Search API][endpoint] now supports returning files, folders and web links that the user has accessed through a shared link.
+The [Search API][endpoint] now supports returning files, folders and web links that the user has recently accessed through a shared link.

 Shared items can be requested by calling the
 [`GET /search`][endpoint] API with the new